Baitun Nur Mosque

-Baitun Nur (also spelled Baitunnur or Baitun Noor) (Arabic for "House of Light") is an Ahmadiyya mosque in Calgary, Alberta.
+The Baitun Nur (مسجد بیت النور) is an Ahmadiyya mosque in Calgary, Alberta, Canada.
+It is located in the Castleridge community of Calgary.

-Baitun Nur is the largest mosque in Canada.

-Public opening
+History

-The cornerstone of the mosque was laid in 2005.
-Construction was completed in 2008 at an estimated self-funded cost of C$15 million, with roughly C$8 million coming from the approximately 3,000 local Ahmadi Muslims.
+The cornerstone of the mosque was laid in 2005, and construction was completed in 2008 at an estimated self-funded cost of C$15 million, with roughly C$8 million raised from the approximately 3,000 local Ahmadi Muslims.
+As of 2008, it was the largest mosque in Canada.

+Inauguration

-5,000 people attended Baitun Nur's grand opening on July 5, 2008, including dignitaries such as Canadian Prime Minister Stephen Harper, Opposition Leader Stéphane Dion, and Calgary Mayor Dave Bronconnier.
+5,000 people attended the grand opening of Baitun Nur on July 5, 2008, including dignitaries such as Canadian Prime Minister Stephen Harper, Opposition Leader Stéphane Dion, and Calgary Mayor Dave Bronconnier.
 The Roman Catholic Bishop of Calgary, Fred Henry, also attended.

-Mirza Masroor Ahmad, the supreme head of the worldwide Ahmadiyya Muslim Community, oversaw the opening.
+Mirza Masroor Ahmad, the current head of the Ahmadiyya Muslim Community, oversaw the opening.

-While members of various faiths were invited, the Sunni Muslim group Islamic Supreme Council of Canada, led by Syed Soharwardy, was not invited, due to its belief that Ahmadiyya Muslims are not real Muslims, and because it did not consider Baitun Nur a mosque.

 At the opening, Prime Minister Harper said "Calgarians, Albertans and Canadians will see the moderate, benevolent face of Islam in this mosque and the people who worship here."
 Afterward, a governing party insider said "It's an important signal the prime minister is sending, not just to militant Islamists abroad, but to their sympathizers here at home, that he's perfectly prepared to ignore them and side with persecuted minorities within the faith."

-Mosque complex

-Baitun Nur is located in the Castleridge community of Calgary.